google/applied-machine-learning-intensive/v2/05_deep_learning/03_autoencoders/slides.md

 ```

 <!--
 We use upsampling to add wider dense layers and create the decoder.
-You can think of upsampling as the reverse of the pooling layers that we used in the convolutional neural networks we created for classification.
+You can think of upsampling as the reverse of the pooling layers we used in the convolutional neural networks we created for classification.
 While a pooling layer shrinks its input, the upsampling layer expands its input.

 In TensorFlow Keras we'll use the `UpSampling2D` layer to decode our encoded data.